 6 Amazing Health Benefits of Carrots

 Carrots are one of the easiest vegetables to get your kids (or picky partner) to eat at dinnertime, as they are sweet, tasty and have great texture.
 This veggie has a nice crunch when raw and a tender, creamy bite when cooked.
-However, carrots have a whole lot more than delicious flavor to offer us, and we've narrowed down six of the best health benefits of carrots.
-Many of us may be aware of carrots' positive impact on our eyesight, but we think you'll be happy with some of the other nutritional benefits this orange veggie contains as well.
+Carrots also have a whole lot more than delicious flavor to offer us.

-Below, you will find the nutritional information for one medium-sized carrot:
+Below, you will find the nutritional information for one medium-sized carrot, per the USDA:

 - Calories: 25